 Probably the best known New Zealand author is Katherine Mansfield (1888-1923), who made her reputation through writing short stories.
 Although she spent most of her adult life away from her homeland many of the stories focus on New Zealand in the early 20th century and the often precarious position of the Maori people.

-The Garden Party and Other Short Stories The Garden Party and Other Stories includes one of Katherine Mansfield’s longest stories At The Bay, as well as The Garden Party, both set in New Zealand.
+The Garden Party and Other Stories includes one of Katherine Mansfield’s longest stories At The Bay, as well as The Garden Party, both set in New Zealand.
 If you enjoy these stories, you might also like to visit the Katherine Mansfield House in Wellington, her childhood home.